-1% parallel shift in the interest curve

-€000 2020 2019

-100 basis 100 basis 100 basis 100 basis

-points up points down points up points down

-Effect on financial results -9,927 10,343 -8,704 9,070
+1% parallel shift in the interest curve €000 2021 2020 100 basis points up 100 basis points down 100 basis points up 100 basis points down Effect on financial results -7,985 8,293 -9,927 10,343

 Since technical provisions are predominantly stated at nominal value in the statement of financial position, the Company is mainly exposed to changes in future inflation rates.
 However, the economic value of technical provisions, meaning the present value of future claim payments, is exposed to changes in interest rates.